CallumB04/online-clothing-shop/README.md

 # online-clothing-shop

-An online clothing shop I am building using React and Go.
+An online clothing shop I am building, written in React and Go.